GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 ------------------------------

 Having a resource in memory you may want to convert it to an alternative representation.
-For instance, you may have a :ref:`GMT_DATASET <struct-dataset>` in memory but for an application you need the equivalent information in :ref:`GMT_TEXTSET <struct-textset>` format.
-Or, you have read a :ref:`GMT_DATASET <struct-dataset>` but need to strip the information from the data into a VECTOR format, dropping all the segment header information, so that your custom algorithm or other non-GMT functions can be used on the data.
+For instance, you may have a :ref:`GMT_DATASET <struct-dataset>` but need to strip the information from the data into a VECTOR format, dropping all the segment header information, so that your custom algorithm or other non-GMT functions can be used on the data.
 In this case you will use